Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "I guess."
 They walked out of the gym and onto the street, just in time for the nightly rains.
 Adam didn’t bother with any footwear as usual.
 Julian copied him, intent on rebuilding his foot.

-"Y’know," Adam continued after a while, "I’d grown like a goddamned weed for *years.* A while back that finally slowed way down, and I was super happy about that…but I’m still so far ahead of ‘Base and Righteous, it’s looking like they may not ever catch up."
+"Y’know," Adam continued after a while, "I’d grown like a goddamned weed for *years.* A while back that finally slowed way down, and I was super happy about that... but I’m still so far ahead of ‘Base and Righteous, it’s looking like they may not ever catch up."

 "I thought you liked the competition?"
 Mark asked.

 "Yeah, man.
 I like the *competition.* It ain’t a competition if they can’t ever win.
 I can out-run, out-lift, and out-wrestle them both at the same time."

-…Jesus.
+...Jesus.
 "What about the others?"

 Adam considered.
 "Yan? *Maybe,* but he’d need to lift for years to catch up, and he says he’s getting old.
-Daar’s right in his prime and keeps making ridiculous progress…but we’re different enough physically that it wouldn’t really be apples-to-apples.
+Daar’s right in his prime and keeps making ridiculous progress... but we’re different enough physically that it wouldn’t really be apples-to-apples.
 And he’s the Great Father.
 It’s not like he can, I dunno, pop over for a game of Gravball and rep out on the bench with me."

 "If Vemik keeps beating on steel, he’ll be as strong as Yan even if he doesn’t become a Given-Man," Julian predicted.

 "Eh.
 Maybe.
-But…like, I mean…fuck.
+But... like, I mean... fuck.
 ‘Base and Righteous are my *bros.* I like Daar and Yan and everyone well enough but I grew up with those two.
 I don’t wanna be alone at the top."

-"On that cheery note… there’s the pub."
+"On that cheery note... there’s the pub."
 Mark indicated it.

-"…Sorry.
+"...Sorry.
 I feel like a huge douche whining about this shit."

 "Nah," Julian replied.
 "Sometimes it helps just to get it out, y’know?
-I’m just glad you could talk it over instead of beat the tar out of us…"
+I’m just glad you could talk it over instead of beat the tar out of us..."

 That got one of Adam’s trademark goofy smiles, and his somber mood seemed to have lifted.
 "What, you can’t handle a few love taps?"